Air fryer canned potatoes

 These canned potatoes are very simple to use, and an electric can opener makes these even easier to use.

 No, absolutely not.
-These have been in water since they were canned, sometimes for weeks or even months!
-No prep is needed besides washing them and drying before coating with the spray oil.
+These have been in cold water since they were canned, sometimes for weeks or even months!
+No prep time is needed besides washing them and drying before coating with the spray oil.

 Do canned potatoes go crispy?